-The hospital experts are the gastroenterology team and the infectious disease teams.
+The hospital experts are the Gastroenterology team and the Infectious disease team.
 Most of the experts on immunisation against hepatitis B work at the National Centre for Immunisation Research and Surveillance (NCIRS).

 Call your hospital’s switchboard number and ask to speak to either the Gastroenterology or Infectious disease team on:

 - The Children’s Hospital at Westmead: (02) 9845 0000